Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: From barcode entropy to topological entropy

 \begin{Remark} Perhaps a clarification is due on how the submersion condition is to be interpreted at $\p B$.
 A way, which is sufficient and convenient for our purposes, is to assume that $\Psi$ is defined on a slightly larger space $B'\times L$ (or just $E'\supset E$) where $B'$ is an open enlargement of $B$ (or $E'$ is an open enlargement of $E$). \end{Remark}

-\begin{Remark} As will be clear from the proof, the constant in \eqref{eq:Crofton} is continuous in $\Psi$ in the $C^1$-topology.
-In our application $L'=L^k$, i.e., it ranges through a countable collection of submanifolds of $M$.
-Then, by $C^1$-perturbing $\Psi$ slightly, we can ensure that $N(s)$ is finite for all $s$.
-Hence, the functions $N_k(s)$ from Section \ref{sec:strat} can also be made finite for all $s$. \end{Remark}

-This general framework and Lemma \ref{lemma:Crofton} are very much in the spirit of the Gelfand transform in integral geometry and various versions of Crofton's formula; see, e.g., \cite{APF98,APF07} and references therein.
-The key difference here is that we only require $\Psi$ to be a submersion, not a fibration.
+Lemma \ref{lemma:Crofton} is proved in \cite{Ar1,Ar2}.
+The argument is simple and short, and we include it below for the sake of completeness.
+This general framework and Lemma \ref{lemma:Crofton} are also very much in the spirit of the Gelfand transform in integral geometry and various versions of Crofton's formula; see, e.g., \cite{APF98,APF07} and references therein.
+The key difference is that here and in \cite{Ar1,Ar2} $\Psi$ is required to be only a submersion, not a fibration.
 Furthermore, we note that in this generality, in contrast with the actual Crofton formula, one cannot expect an inequality going in the direction opposite of \eqref{eq:Crofton}.
 Indeed, the graph of a smooth map or even of a diffeomorphism between two closed manifolds can have arbitrarily large volume but it intersects every vertical slice at only one point.

-Lemma \ref{lemma:Crofton} is certainly known and obvious to experts, but the proof is very simple and we include it for the sake of completeness.

 \begin{proof}[Proof of Lemma \ref{lemma:Crofton}] Set $\Sigma=\Psi^{-1}(L')$.
 This is a smooth submanifold of $E$ and

 By construction,

 In the proof it will be convenient to equip $E$ with two different auxiliary metrics: the first metric adapted to $\pi$ and the second metric to $\Psi$.